isaacnmm/pestpolicy-hugo2XX/content/posts/best-yard-spray-for-ticks/index.md

 Its fast-acting formula kills by contact and continues to kill for the next three months.
-It targets the insect at all stages of the life cycle.�Spectracide is useful for insects below and above the ground.
+It targets the insect at all stages of the life cycle.Spectracide is useful for insects below and above the ground.
 Thus, it is the best defense against ticks and fleas in a yard.
 It can also be effectively used against insect infestation in flower bushes and trees.
 Its ingredients will not affect your flowers and vegetables.
 Besides, it's safe for people, kids, and pets once it has been allowed around 2 hours to dry.
 The spray comes ready to use and with a nozzle for quick and easy application.
 When hooked to a garden horse, this nozzle allows Spectracide to concentrate on mixing proportionally with water as it comes out.
 It comes in a pack of six 32 ounce bottles.
 A single bottle will cover up to 5000 square feet of your yard.
 When appropriately used, Spectracide Triazicide spray can effectively exterminate ticks and prevent their recurrence.
 Besides, it will act against other crawling and flying insects such as Japanese beetles, fleas, mosquitoes, ants, and many others.